anasommer/fullstackopen/part0/sequenceDiagram.md

         Note right of browser: The user writes a note in a textfield and submits it by clicking on the "Save" button and browser sends a POST request containing note data in the request body

+        Note left of server: The server adds the new note to the notes array.

+    server->>browser: HTTP 302 Status Code - redirect back to notes page activate browser

 ```